Aaron-Thai/GenAI/README.md

 Our chosen service innovation was **Fitness Trackers** (fitbits and smartwatches).

+## Example Content
+This example website explains how Fitness Trackers are a Service Innovation by using AI generated text, image, and video.
+Visit the website here: https://aaron-thai.github.io/GenAI/

 ## Documentation
 The testing phase was split into three rounds.
 Click the name of the Gen AI tool below to view detailed documentation.